-#ETI2001C, Applied Mechanics 4 hrs., 3 crs.
+#ETI2001C, Applied Mechanics

 This course takes a hands-on approach to the identification, use, care of tools, equipment, blueprint reading, geometric dimensioning, and tolerances used in all aspects of operations and manufacturing.

 #ETI2110, Introduction to Quality Assurance 3 hrs., 3 crs.